freesewing/freesewing/markdown/dev/guides/designs/stacks/en.md

 to place them on top of each other.
 But this functionality is also available to patterns designers who want to use it.

+Essentially, a stack is a collection of parts.
-Essentially, stacks behave as layers.
-Parts that are on the same _stack_ will be stacked on top of each other in the layout.
+Parts in a stack act as layers, and they will be stacked directly on top of each other.

 You can stack parts from the same set, or from different sets.